Born-Alive Abortion Survivors Protection Act: Background

 Following the reversal of federal abortion rights in Dobbs v.
 Jackson Women's Health Organization, the anti-abortion movement has called for federal legislation restricting abortion.
-Dobbs has been attributed to Republican underperformance in the 2022 midterm elections, so the advancement of such legislation is considered to be politically risky for the Republican Party.
+Dobbs has been blamed for Republican underperformance in the 2022 mid-term elections; so, the advancement of such legislation is considered to be politically risky for the Republican Party.

 Provisions

-The bill requires that any infant born from an abortion attempt be given the same amount of care as any other infant born at same gestational age, such as in a preterm birth.
-Failure for a healthcare practitioner to do can be penalized with up to five years imprisonment under the bill.
+The bill requires that any infant born from an abortion attempt be given the same amount of care as any other infant born at same gestational age, such as in a pre-term birth.
+Failure for a health-care practitioner to do can be penalized with up to five years imprisonment under the bill.
 Violations of the law are required to be reported to a hospital or law enforcement.
 The bill also authorizes a right to civil action to the mother of which an infant had been neglected care.

-Opponents of the bill have called its provisions unnecessary and misleading, with the criminal penalties having the potential to deter a doctor's best judgment.
+Opponents of the bill have called its provisions unnecessary and misleading, with the criminal penalties having the potential to deter a doctor's best judgement.